matejlatin/matejlatin.co.uk/_posts/2016-08-18-i-quit-design-twice.md

 Well, life isn’t so easy and it certainly isn’t so simple.
 I hated my new job.
 I couldn’t stand working at that place.
 But what do I do?
 This is what I’m supposed to do right?
 Get a degree, check.
 Get a good, well paid job, check.
 Be happy, … hm…

 I restarted doing web design work for clients a few months after I started working at that bank.
 It was the only thing that made me happy(er).
 I tried quitting twice but for some reason it stuck with me so I said to myself “fuck it, I’ll commit to it 100% this time”.
 I quit my well paid job and was going to freelance, just like I did before.
 I was presented with an opportunity to join Wondermags, a Luxembourgish startup, a week later.
 This was going to be my first in-house design role.
-Everything else is history.
+The rest is history.
 But it turned out well for me.

 {% include quote-large.html quote="Do what you love → Money → Everything’s alright" %}